-- Apply for additional rental vouchers and special purpose rental vouchers as they become available - Leverage private or other public funds to create additional housing opportunities - Acquire or build units or developments - Locate affordable and market rate housing, where density permits, at family and elderly/disabled public housing units - Use Housing Choice Voucher/Section 8 Project Based Voucher Program assistance in conjunction with revitalization of low-income public housing sites
+- Apply for additional rental vouchers and special purpose rental vouchers as they become available - Leverage private or other public funds to create additional housing opportunities

+- Acquire or build units or developments - Locate affordable and market rate housing, where density permits, at family and elderly/disabled public housing units - Use Housing Choice Voucher/Section 8 Project Based Voucher Program assistance in conjunction with revitalization of low-income public housing sites

 The Authority has been successful in expanding the supply of assisted housing through various means.
 In 2021 the Authority was awarded 906 Emergency Housing Vouchers (EHV).
-The vouchers continue to be issued in partnership with the Department of Housing and Homelessness in accordance with the HUD guidance provided.
-The Authority applied for various Notices of Funding Availability and will continue to do so in 2023-2024.
+The vouchers were fully issued in partnership with the Homelessness and Supportive Housing in accordance with the HUD guidance provided.
+The Authority applied for various Notices of Funding Availability and will continue to do so in subsequent fiscal years.
 The Authority intends to request additional vouchers as opportunities become available.